 To get the maximum benefit from hybrid working, you should examine:

-- Customer needs – how are your customers’ needs met?
+How are your customers’ needs met?
 Can their requirements be delivered online, or is there a need for physical interaction with customers?

-- Attracting and retaining staff – you should consider the type of hybrid working that can help you to attract new talent and retain existing staff.
+You should consider the type of hybrid working that can help you to attract new talent and retain existing staff.
 Most job applicants like the opportunity to choose to work from home, so offering this as a benefit can give you a competitive advantage in the job market.

-- Days in the office – establish why staff are required in the office on certain days and think about what you hope to achieve then.
+Establish why staff are required in the office on certain days and think about what you hope to achieve then.
 Is it to increase teamwork or collaboration on projects?
 Is it to maximise staff wellbeing and morale?

-- Working hours – can your business’s operating hours be more flexible?
+Can your business’s operating hours be more flexible?
 For example, if you have customers in global locations, the remote working element of hybrid working enables you to adapt working hours to benefit customers in different time zones.
 Being flexible also offers staff the opportunity to determine working hours that best fit their work-life balance.

-- Flexible working requests – address your legal requirements, including managing formal requests from staff for hybrid working through a flexible working policy.
+Address your legal requirements, including managing formal requests from staff for hybrid working through a flexible working policy.
 Employees could also request hybrid working as a reasonable adjustment under disability discrimination legislation.

-- IT requirements – you will need to ensure staff can access the technology required to work at home, remotely, and in the workplace with minimal technical issues.
+You will need to ensure staff can access the technology required to work at home, remotely, and in the workplace with minimal technical issues.
 IT security will also be a priority, as staff will be connecting to your organisation’s systems remotely.